khatiainanashvili/Portfolio/README.md

 # Personal Illustration Portfolio Website

 This project is a personal illustration portfolio website, where I showcase my artwork and designs.
-I have developed the front-end, back-end, and handled the UI/UX design to create a seamless experience for showcasing my illustrations, tools, and collections.
+I have developed the front-end, back-end, and handled the UI/UX design to create a seamless experience for showcasing my Art.

 ## Table of Contents
 - [Features](#features)